 Hurry Sickness is the birthplace of stress.

 The greatest misery in life is being in a rush.
-It’s a miserable way to live because when you are driven to catch up with your ever growing “to do” list you get locked into mind-set of Hurry Sickness.
+It’s a miserable way to live because when you are driven to catch up with your ever-growing “to do” list you get locked into the mindset of Hurry Sickness.

 - always having more to do

 - believing that the sky will fall in if you don’t get it all done.

 - when you’re doing one thing, your mind is somewhere else

 - always thinking about whatever you need to do next

 - dreaming about what needs to be done